 In terms of quality, Symphony Kitchens are a little better than what you’ll find in the high street chains and trade only suppliers.
 So, for example, the chipboard used to construct a Symphony Kitchen will be better quality than the chipboard used by the chains & trade only suppliers.
 This means, their cabinets will be more durable & will last longer.
 The doors they use will also tend to be higher quality than those used by the chains & trade only suppliers.

 However, they’re by no means the best you can get for the price.
-Their are a number of kitchen brands sold by independent kitchen showrooms that cost similar to Symphony, but are higher quality & will last much longer.
-Some of these are even luxury German kitchen brands.
+Their are a number of kitchen brands sold by independent kitchen showrooms that cost similar to Symphony, but are much higher quality & will last even longer than a Symphony kitchen.
+Some of these brands are even luxury German kitchen brands.
 The problem is that there are hundreds of kitchen brands and hundreds of different showrooms, so where do you start looking?
 That’s where we come in.
 We’ll recommend the nearest showrooms that offer these brands.

 How do Symphony Kitchens compare in specifications?